AmbiqAI/heartkit/docs/modes/demo.md

 ## <span class="sk-h2-span">Backend Inference Engines</span>

 HeartKit includes two built-in backend inference engines: PC and EVB.
-Additional backends can be easily added to the HeartKit framework by creating a new backend class and registering it to the backend factory, [BackendFactory](../api/backends/backend.md).
+Additional backends can be easily added to the HeartKit framework by creating a new backend class and registering it to the backend factory, `BackendFactory`.

 ### PC Backend Inference Engine